wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/websites-dotnet-webjobs-sdk-storage-tables-how-to.md

 This guide provides C# code samples that show how to read and write Azure storage tables by using [WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk) version 1.x.

-The guide assumes you know [how to create a WebJob project in Visual Studio with connection strings that point to your storage account](/documentation/articles/websites-dotnet-webjobs-sdk-get-started).
+The guide assumes you know [how to create a WebJob project in Visual Studio with connection strings that point to your storage account](/documentation/articles/websites-dotnet-webjobs-sdk-get-started) or to [multiple storage accounts](https://github.com/Azure/azure-webjobs-sdk/blob/master/test/Microsoft.Azure.WebJobs.Host.EndToEndTests/MultipleStorageAccountsEndToEndTests.cs).

 Some of the code snippets show the `Table` attribute used in functions that are [called manually](/documentation/articles/websites-dotnet-webjobs-sdk-storage-queues-how-to#manual), that is, not by using one of the trigger attributes.